-21 Remote Employee Management Tools & Software in 2017
+21 Remote Team Management Tools & Software in 2018

 The appeal of forming virtual teams is clear.
 Working remotely increases productivity, reduces stress and is more cost-effective than working from an office.

 But remote teams are hard to get right.
 It’s hardly ever just about the WiFi connection.
 It’s about the right leadership, the right team, and the communication between them.
 To make it easier for their employees to have flexible work arrangements, many companies are implementing new tools and resources to replace the office touch points with technology.

 There is a variety of online tools available, helping you ensure that your remote employees are on track, assisting them to reach their top performance levels, and keeping the company culture alive.